Long Distance Trails, lightweight backpacking and gear, map measures and anything outdoorsy

 District Association badges

 District Associations of the Camping Club (later, Camping and Caravanning Club) were instituted in 1907.
 Birmingham District Association was the first.
+There are a great many more badges than those shown here.

 Enamel badge of The Camping Club-North Warwickshire District Association, 1970.
 Pin back.
 25.45mm.
 No maker’s name